144.125 TESTS OF INFANTS FOR HERITABLE AND CONGENITAL DISORDERS.

 disorder.
 Revisions to the list shall reflect advances in medical science, new and improved testing

 methods, or other factors that will improve the public health.
 In determining whether a test must be

-administered, the commissioner shall take into consideration the adequacy of laboratory methods
+administered, the commissioner shall take into consideration the adequacy of analytical methods

 to detect the heritable or congenital disorder, the ability to treat or prevent medical conditions